 The authors compared ADHD diagnoses in other pairs of adjacent months (Figure 1 above.)
 [2]

 This is an example of comparing alternate predictors (different pairs of months) to see if other these other predictors have the same effect on outcome.
+(Reference lecture slide 141)

 The authors also compared results between states that do and do not have the September 1 cutoff for starting school (Figure 2 above).
 [2]